Louise Collins BSc (Hons) MBACP

 - The Fragile Self: working with narcissistic vulnerability, grandiosity, shame, and alienation with Dr Phil Mollon

-I currently work with the Rape Crisis Centre as a sessional counsellor.
+I have my own private practice in Woodbridge and I also currently work with the Rape Crisis Centre as a sessional counsellor.

 I worked for two years coordinating the counselling service in HMP Hollesley Bay, where I worked with male clients for both short term and long term therapy.